 Dear University of San Diego faculty and staff:

 Consistent with our mission and values, we are concerned about students who might be at risk because of emotional or psychological problems.
-The Action Guide to Helping Students in Distress was created for the purpose of giving you practical information should you be concerned about a student’s thoughts or actions.
-You may be surprised to know that data from the latest USD administration of the National College Health Assessment found that at some point over the past academic year,
+This guide was created for the purpose of giving you practical information should you be concerned about a student’s thoughts or actions.
+You may be surprised to know that data from the latest USD administration of the National College Health Assessment in the Fall of 2012 found that at some point over the past academic year:

 - 30% of our students identified stress as the chief factor affecting academic performance